 Manufacturer: Arteluce, Milan, Italy.

-Other versions: Produced in several versions.
-Also made with a white painted lampshade.
-Others have paintings on the glass.
-Some versions have a paper Flos label.
+Other versions: The Arteluce Palio table lamp exists in several versions.
+It was also made with a white painted lampshade.
+Other lamps have paintings on the glass.
+Some versions have a paper FLOS label.

-This lamp is a first edition; patent pending on the bottom.
+This lamp is a first edition, patent pending is pressed on the bottom of the base.

 Santiago Miranda was born in Écija near Seville in Spain in 1947.
 Miranda left to Italy in 1971 and he designed and wrote “Air Mail Transatlantic Pictures”, stories and images for an interactive park for lonely people, as well as working as a consultant to Olivetti.
 He was member of the Scientific Committee of the Istituto Europeo di Design (European Institute of Design – art academy) in Madrid and of the Scientific Committee of the University Pablo de Olavide in Seville, both in Spain.
 He is active in teaching and research.